teguh02/ofi-laravel-auto-route/README.md

 ```

 You can change default method with change default method in config file <a href="https://github.com/coziboy/ofi-laravel-auto-route/blob/5d8d0db8c25b4883bd5b53179e23f8139016b3c6/config/autoroute.php#L8">here</a>

+## 3. Allowed Http Method
+See <a href="https://github.com/teguh02/ofi-laravel-auto-route/blob/d955d16f1e332c60da3c59b6af1f8ae6ca06ed17/config/autoroute.php#L14">here</a>.
+For example if you just only define GET in allowedHttp array, so you can visit your auto routing url in GET Method only.

 # Contributor
 If you want to be our contributor you can open new issue and tell whats your problem, and we will fix it.
 Thanks